tfpauly/draft-happy-eyeballs-v3/charter.md

 to report such cases that might otherwise be hidden due to automatic switching from one technology to another.

-The working group will focus on connection establishment where the client knows a hostname and needs to establish a connection to a server IP address using a particular network.
-Algorithms for more general aspects of connection establishment attempts across multiple networks, etc, are out of scope.
+The working group will focus on a connection establishment algorithm for a client that starts with a fully-qualified domain name (FQDN) and wants to end up with a single established connection to a single server IP address on a single network.
+While the algorithm could apply to scenarios with multiple networks to choose between or use simultaneously, or deal with pools of multiple connections, such expansions are out of scope for the working group deliverables.

 The rationale for having a working group for this work, instead of hosting it in V6OPS, is the increased cross-functional nature of the algorithm.
 As such, the